William C. Hasbrouck

-William Cornelius Hasbrouck (August 23, 1800 – November 5, 1870 Newburgh, Orange County, New York) was an American lawyer and politician.
+William Cornelius Hasbrouck (August 23, 1800 – November 5, 1870 Newburgh, New York) was an American lawyer and politician.

 Life

-He was the first child born to Cornelius Benjamin Hasbrouck (1769–1851) and Jane Kelso Hasbrouck (1774–1836).
-He was baptized at the New Hurley Reformed Church in Shawangunk, Ulster County, New York.
-William's two siblings were Benjamin Cornelius Hasbrouck (b.
-1803) and Margaret Hasbrouck (b.
-1803).
+He was the first child born to Cornelius Benjamin Hasbrouck and Jane Kelso Hasbrouck.
+He was baptized at the New Hurley Reformed Church in Shawangunk, New York.

 William C. Hasbrouck graduated from Union College in Schenectady and lived for a time in Franklin, Tennessee, where he served as Principal of the academy founded by Bishop Otey.
 After returning to the North, he briefly worked as Principal of the Farmer's Hall Academy in Goshen in the early 1820s and then studied law with various lawyers in Newburgh, and was admitted to the bar in 1826.